 I hope that you’ve found this tutorial helpful.
 There are other chainless joins that go beyond single crochet stitches!
 You can use this simple technique to join with other basic crochet stitches.
-Learn how to do the standing half double crochet next!
+Learn how to do the standing half double crochet and standing double crochet next!

 Don’t forget to follow me on social media for updates about new free patterns, tutorials, giveaways and more.